catppuccin/userstyles/docs/CONTRIBUTING.md

 ## Development environment

 This repositories uses [Deno](https://deno.com/) extensively for linting and automation.
 We recommend setting up Deno locally to improve your workflow — see ["Installation" - Deno Docs](https://docs.deno.com/runtime/manual/getting_started/installation).
-With Deno installed locally, you can run the lint script using `deno task lint` and the formatting script using `deno task format`.
+With Deno installed locally, you can run the lint script using `deno task lint` (and `deno task lint:fix` to automatically apply fixes) and the formatting script using `deno task format`.

 When editing a userstyle, we suggest setting up live reloading so your local changes can be automatically reloaded through Stylus.
 See ["How can I see my changes in real time?"](./tips-and-tricks.md#how-can-i-see-my-changes-in-real-time).